Are Deep Learning Methods Suitable for Downscaling Global Climate Projections? An Intercomparison for Temperature and Precipitation over Spain: Experimental Framework, Models and Data

 \subsection{Area of Study}

 In this study we focus on the peninsular Spain ($36^\circ$N-$44^\circ$N and $9.5^\circ$W-$3.5^\circ$E), the Spanish territory located within the Iberian peninsula.
-This region is situated in the Mediterranean basin, a region heavily affected by climate change, with rising temperatures, altered precipitation patterns, and increased frequency of extreme weather events \cite{hoerling_increased_2012,russo_synergy_2019,cos_mediterranean_2022}.
-In addition, this region exhibits a wide range of climatologies and exhibits a complex orography, thus hampering the regional assessment of climate change, key for understanding the diverse impacts of climate change and for developing effective adaptation strategies.
+This region is situated in the Mediterranean basin, a region heavily affected by climate change, with rising temperatures, altered precipitation patterns, and increased frequency of extreme weather events \citep{hoerling_increased_2012,russo_synergy_2019,cos_mediterranean_2022}.
+In addition, this region exhibits diverse climatologies and a complex orography.
+This hampers the regional assessment of climate change, key for understanding the diverse impacts of climate change.
 All these characteristics make this region interesting for the evaluation of downscaling techniques.